aiide-esports/aiide.esports.github.io/index.md

 ### Formatting and Submitting

 Submissions for all three tracks should include a 1-2 page extended abstract, formatted as a PDF file using a 12-point font.
-Any accompanying videos should be 5 minutes or shorter in length, and uploaded to a publicly accessable website.
+Any accompanying videos should be 5 minutes or shorter in length, and uploaded to a publicly accessible website.
 Our review process is single-blind; please include author names.

 SUBMIT VIA EMAIL TO THIS ADDRESS: <esportsanalytics-submissions@googlegroups.com>.
 Attach your PDF to the email, and include the URL of any video in the email text.